GalalHamoudy/obsidian/Interview QA.md

 - **Log Manipulation:** Modifying system logs to hide tracks.

 [Q23] -  What is data mining?
-Data mining is the process of recording as much data as possible to create reports and analysis on user input.
+Data mining is the process of recording as much data as possible **to create reports** and analysis on user input.
 For instance, you can mine data from various websites and then log user interactions with this data to evaluate which website areas are accessed by users when logged in.

 [Q24] -  What is data carving?
-Data carving is different than data mining in that data carving searches through raw data on a hard drive without using a file system.
+Data carving is different than data mining in that data carving searches **through raw data on a hard drive without using a file system**.
 It allows a computer forensic investigator to recover a deleted file from a hard drive.
 Data carving is essential for computer forensics investigators to find data when a hard drive’s data is corrupted.

 [Q25] - Explain the difference between OSI and TCP/IP model ?